peter88213/nvhelp-en/source/basic_concepts.rst

 Comments, footnotes, endnotes
 -----------------------------

-*odt* comments, footnotes, and endnotes are supported by *novelibre*.
+ODT comments, footnotes, and endnotes are supported by *novelibre*.

 .. tip::
    *novelibre* has no support for images in the text body.